How a CCP-M Certification Can Set You Apart in the IT Workforce

 "With XenMobile, you get a full suite of apps safely containerized with Citrix MDX technology."

 These programs make it relatively straightforward to work with documents on the go.
 Accordingly, organizations get more value from their BYOD initiatives and mobile apps.

 Microsoft Office 365 became the most widely used enterprise cloud service within only five years of its release, according to analysis from Skyhigh Networks.
 It enables secure access to the popular Office apps from just about any device.

 Using the XenMobile store allows IT admins to publish public Office apps to users and revoke privileges as needed.
 XenMobile also permits "open in" functionality, i.e. the ability to open specific file types in corresponding Office apps, e.g. an email from Secure Mail can be sent to Office 365.

 Master XenMobile with a CCP-M certification

 Obtaining the Citrix Certified Professional – Mobility (CCP-M) certification is the best way to demonstrate your master of XenMobile to colleagues and employers.
-You can acquire the CCP-M distinction at a New Horizons Computer Learning Center near you.
+You can acquire the CCP-M distinction at one of our 10 locations nearest to you.
 We offer many Citrix technical courses, as well as training in technologies from Microsoft, Cisco and many other vendors.